Pinaki82/Tulu-C-IDE/README.md

 In your HOME directory, there is a file `.givmrc`.
 Open it and uncomment some lines if you want a dark theme.
 Instructions provided.
 In Vim, `"` is used at the beginning of a line to comment it.

+## Things to do after installation:

+Find the script in `%userprofile%\.vim\plugin\temporary.vim` or, `~/.vim/plugin/temporary.vim` and comment out a few line as follows:

+Change these lines

+`silent execute '!mkdir "'.$HOME.'/.vimbackup"'` `silent execute '!mkdir "'.$HOME.'/.vimswap"'`
+`silent execute '!mkdir "'.$HOME.'/.vimviews"'` `silent execute '!mkdir "'.$HOME.'/.vimundo"'`

+To

+`"silent execute '!mkdir "'.$HOME.'/.vimbackup"'` `"silent execute '!mkdir "'.$HOME.'/.vimswap"'` `"silent execute '!mkdir "'.$HOME.'/.vimviews"'` `"silent execute '!mkdir "'.$HOME.'/.vimundo"'`

+These directories are required by this configuration to work properly.
+Otherwise, Vim would create backup files, Vim-view settings, and other temporary files in the directories where the codes will be edited.
+Once you have installed the plugins by issuing the commands `:PlugInstall` and `:PlugUpgrade`, make a few changes to this configuration to suit your needs.
+Those directories are not needed once created, and you may like a dark theme.
+Change the theme if you prefer a dark theme over the default white colour. `<Ctrl+Alt+F11>` and `<Ctrl+Shift+F11>` can always be used regardless of the set theme to load at startup.

+`"` in Vim scripts comments out a line, like `//` and `/*comment*/` in C/C++.
+Multiline comments are unavailable in Vim scripts.

 ## To the First Time Users:

 ### Normal Mode